Break out the silly ties, pretty bouquets and photo-plastered coffee mugs: It's the time of year when we honor moms and dads.

-At the MagLab, we salute parents everywhere this year by taking a look at our in-house parent-scientists.
-We wanted to know: Do scientists and engineers parent differently than other moms and dads?
+At the MagLab, we salute parents everywhere by taking a look at a few of our in-house parent-scientists.
+We wondered: Do scientists and engineers parent differently than other moms and dads?
 What's it like being raised by a scientist?
 And what can the rest of us learn from the way people in the STEM fields (science, technology, engineering and math) bring up their kids?

 Parent like a scientist